Monira Rahman

 Monira Rahman is a Bangladeshi human rights activist.
 She was born in 1965 in Jessore, East Pakistan (present-day Bangladesh).
-Due to her movement, acid and petrol attacks on women in Bangladesh has reduced by 40 fold.
-She has changed laws.
-She has ensured prompt, competent help even in remote areas, and has built model psychological and other follow-up services.
-Rahman won Amnesty International Human Rights Defender Award 2006 for her courageous activism.
-She worked with the founder of Acid Survivors Foundation (ASF), Dr John Morrison and subsequently worked as Executive Director from 2002 to 2013.
+Due to her movement, acid and petrol attacks on women in Bangladesh have been reduced by 40 fold.
+Rahman won Amnesty International Human Rights Defender Award 2006 for her activism.
+She worked with the founder of Acid Survivors Foundation (ASF), Dr John Morrison and subsequently worked as executive director from 2002 to 2013.
 Rahman was commended by the World's Children's Prize in 2011 for her courageous fight to put an end to acid and petrol violence in Bangladesh.
 Rahman became Commonwealth Professional Fellow in 2012 and Ashoka Fellow in 2013.

 Early life

 Rahman was the youngest of her six siblings.
 During the Bangladesh Liberation War (1971), her family had to flee and her father died, leaving her mother to raise six children.
 This devastating experience left a deep impression on Rahman and forced her to become very independent.
 Since childhood Rahman was involved in debate and cultural activities which led her to develop leadership and taught her to ask questions.
 She was elected Vice President of Samsunnahar Hall, University of Dhaka, Bangladesh during her university life.
 After graduation her family forced her to get a government job but instead she joined Concern Worldwide as a social worker.